 - Boosting the local and state economy with clean-energy industry and jobs, enabling more support to charitable organizations

 - Transferring research and innovations to the market place

 - Partnering with public and private organizations to help them replicate the lab's sustainability model

 - Educating learners at all levels on how to live and work more sustainably—saving energy and money, and improving the environment.

-NREL's economic impact grew 38.5% from FY 2009's $588.3 million, and the laboratory supported approximately 2,300 jobs in 2012.
+NREL's impact to the Colorado economy grew to $701 million, and the laboratory supported approximately 1,835 jobs in 2014.
 NREL is one of Jefferson County's largest employers, the study says.
 See the NREL news release for more details.

 In addition, NREL participates with local economic development organizations across the state, such as the Metro Denver Economic Development Corporation and the Jefferson Economic Council, to attract clean-energy companies to the region.
 The laboratory also provides technical counseling, special workshops and forums, speakers, and hosts visits for these organizations.